Skip to content

 A successful compile of a *.tl file not only validates the script, but also generates a corresponding XML file, which is named by setting .tx as the file extension.
 In our example, the generated XML file is Maintenance/DUSBL.tx.

-• The .tx files are not to be pushed to the repository.
+• .tx files are not to be pushed to the repository.

 2.2.
 Compare

-Using a diff tool or by doing a direct side-by-side inspection, compare the generated DUSBL.tx with the original DUSBL.xml to verify they both represent the same logical mission or aggregate, that is, keeping in mind they may be formatted differently.
+Compare the generated Maintenance/DUSBL.tx with the original Maintenance/DUSBL.xml to verify they both represent the same logical mission or aggregate as intended, that is, keeping in mind the files may be formatted differently.

 Any difference in the namespace declarations?

-You can disregard any differences in the namespace declarations:
+Please disregard any differences in the namespace declarations because:

 • In general, they are not well maintained in the original XML files